AgenttiX/windows-scripts/README.md

 If you are familiar with Git and PowerShell, you can clone and use the repository as you like instead of following these instructions.

 First check whether the scripts have already been installed on your computer.
-This can be done by checking whether there is a folder `Git\windows-scripts` in your home directory.
+This can be done by checking whether there is a folder `Git\windows-scripts` in your home directory, or in the root of your C drive.
-The full path to this folder should be something like `C:\Users\<username>\Git\windows-scripts`.
+The full path to this folder should be something like `C:\Users\<username>\Git\windows-scripts` or `C:\Git\windows-scripts`.
-If this folder exists, move on to the usage instructions.
+If this folder exists, move on to the [usage instructions](#usage-instructions).
 If it does not exist, please continue these installation instructions.

 To ease the setting up of these scripts on your computer, I have created an installation script.